de1chk1nd/VScodeDemo/docs/source/index.rst

 If you find any issues, or want to include any additional scripts, please send me an email (m.petersen@f5.com) or open a github issue (https://github.com/de1chk1nd/VScodeDemo/).

-Finally - big props to Ben Gordon ( https://github.com/DumpySquare ) from whom I "stole" a lot of conetnt and used it in here (and who wrote the F5-FAST extension!!).
+Finally - /bow to Ben Gordon ( https://github.com/DumpySquare ) from whom I "stole" a lot of conte  nt and used it in here (and who wrote the F5-FAST extension!!).

 .. warning::